Search

 Use Cases of Face Detection Applications

 • Crowd surveillance.
 Face detection is used to detect and analyze crowds in frequented public or private areas.
-Use cases include crowd estimation and real-time alerting.
+Use cases include crowd estimation and real-time alerting for law enforcement.

 • Human-computer interaction (HCI).
 Multiple human-computer interaction-based systems use facial recognition to detect the presence of people in specific areas.